Close Up: 9 Russian Learning Tools to Zoom In on Vocabulary

 They say a picture is worth a thousand words.

-Of course not!
+But you can’t communicate with images alone!
 Words are clearly important for communicating, speaking and understanding others.

 So if you want to learn Russian, you need to learn vocabulary.

 In this post, we’re looking at the top resources that will help you do just that, one word at a time!